Mmmm! Pork embutido recipe with cheddar cheese & Vienna sausage

 - 1 cup onion minced

-- Cups Bread Crumbs (made by placing 4 slices of tasty bread in a food processor.
-If not using any food processor, just tear the bread.)
+- Make bread crumbs by placing 4 slices of tasty bread in a food processor.
+If you're not using a food processor, just tear the bread.

-- Add the Bread Crumbs then break the Raw Eggs and add it in.
-Mix well
+- Add the bread crumbs then break the raw eggs and add them in.
+Mix well.

 - Add the raisins, tomato sauce, salt, and pepper.
 Mix well.

-- Place the meat mixture in an aluminum foil and flatten it.
+- Place the meat mixture in aluminum foil and flatten it.

 - Put in the sliced Vienna sausage and sliced boiled eggs alternately in the middle of the flat meat mixture.